lessthanoptimal/ValidationBoof/change.md

 - Added DetectLineRegression
 - Added DisparityRegression
 - Circulant's results changed slightly due to improvements in mean-shift
-- Stereo Depth's change is likely a result of how the disparity search is changed
+- Stereo Depth's change is likely a result of how the disparity search changed
   * Didn't pin point the exact change and adjusted it to be similar
 - Three View Stereo
   * Uses Census for error now